 While a local approach to delivery of the MVP has been recommended, there is strong commitment on the part of Government to continued collaboration with the sector, coordinating development work with IT suppliers and councils to meet the minimum requirements of reforms and supporting councils to harness technologies that can enhance productivity to help meet new demand, including online self-assessment.

 To help prepare for charging reform, councils can complete their charging reform technology readiness assessment by accessing their individualised council link from their regional lead.
 For any queries, please contact [email protected].

 Better Security Better Care aims to support care providers in cyber security, care record management, and GDPR compliance.
 CHIP Digital have been closely working with ADASS, Digital Social Care, NHS and providers to ensure compliance with the programme and offering support in completing Digital Security Toolkits.
 Councils are encouraged to promote their commissioned care providers in completing the Data Security & Protection Toolkit (DSPT) annual self-assessment to help keep your citizens information safe from attack.
 Councils can view more information on the toolkit and may also contact their regional ADASS lead in Better Security Better Care.

 - What Good Looks Like

 What Good Looks Like is a framework developed by NHS Transformation Directorate through the COVID-19 pandemic based on local digital transformation.
-The What Good Looks Like framework draws on good practice at a local level with digital innovation and solutions.
-CHIP Digital are currently developing a framework to help local authorities understand the What Good Looks Like framework developed by NHS Transformation Directorate.
-Councils can view the NHS framework.
+It draws on good practice at a local level with digital innovation and solutions.
+We've helped develop a version of the framework for adult social care so that local authorities and care providers can better understand what they need to do to work well digitally.
+Councils can view the Digital working in adult social care: What Good Looks Like framework.